qgis2web/qgis2web/README.md

     <li>Make sure you are using the latest release of qgis2web</li>
     <li>Check the issues on Github to see whether the bug has already been
-        reported, and if so, read through all the comments on the issue, and add any additional informaton from your experience of the bug</li>
+        reported, and if so, read through all the comments on the issue, and add any additional information from your experience of the bug</li>
     <li>Make sure you can reproduce the bug reliably</li>
     <li>Reduce the complexity of your bug conditions as far as you can,
         especially by reducing the number of layers, ideally to one</li>